-- "Maturity Date" means June 30, 2026, subject to extension for successive terms of up to five years as determined by the board of directors of the Company. - "NAV per Class A Share" means the greater of (i) NAV per Unit minus \$10.00 plus any accrued and unpaid distributions on a Preferred Share and (ii) nil. - "NAV per Unit" on a particular date shall be (A) if the NAV of the Company is less than or equal to the aggregate redemption price of all Preferred Shares (and any other preferred shares of any other class so designated by the Company) then outstanding and any accrued and unpaid distributions thereon (the "Preferred Share Amount"), the NAV per Unit is calculated by dividing the NAV of the Company on such day by the number of Preferred Shares (and any other preferred shares of any other class so designated by the Company) then outstanding; and (B) if the NAV of the Company is greater than the Preferred Share Amount, the NAV per Unit is calculated by (i) subtracting the Preferred Share Amount from the NAV of the Company; (ii) dividing the difference by the number of Class A Shares then outstanding and (iii) adding \$10.00 plus any accrued and unpaid distributions per Preferred Share to the result obtained in above in clause (ii). - "NAV Valuation Date" means each business day on which the Net Asset Value per Unit is calculated. - "Net Asset Value" or "NAV" means on a particular date (i) the aggregate value of the assets of the Company, less (ii) the aggregate value of the liabilities of the Company (the Preferred Shares will not be treated as liabilities for these purposes), including any distributions declared and not paid that are payable to Shareholders on or before such date and (iii) the stated capital of the Class J Shares (\$100) as described in section 5.0 of this Annual Information Form. - "NI 81-102" means National Instrument 81-102 of the Canadian Securities Administrators (or any successor policy, rule or national instrument), as it may be amended from time to time. - "NI 81-107" means National Instrument 81-107 of the Canadian Securities Administrators (or any successor policy, rule or national instrument), as it may be amended from time to time. - "option premium" means the selling price of an option. - "Ordinary Resolution" means a resolution passed by the affirmative vote of at least 50% of the votes cast, either in person or by proxy, at a meeting of shareholders called for the purpose of approving such resolution. - "out-of-the-money" means in relation to a call option, a call option with a strike price greater than the current market price of the underlying security and, in relation to a put option, a put option with a strike price less than the current market price of the underlying security. - "Portfolio" means the Company's investment portfolio. - "Preferred Shareholder" means a holder of a Preferred Share. - "Preferred Shares" means the preferred shares of the Company. - "put option" means the right, but not the obligation, of the option holder to sell a security to the seller of the option at a specified price at any time during a specified time period or at expiry. - "Rebalancing Criteria" means the rebalancing criteria of the Company described in section 1.4 of this Annual Information Form.
+- "Maturity Date" means June 30, 2026, subject to extension for successive terms of up to five years as determined by the board of directors of the Company. - "NAV per Class A Share" means the greater of (i) NAV per Unit minus \$10.00 plus any accrued and unpaid distributions on a Preferred Share and (ii) nil. - "NAV per Unit" means (a) if the NAV of the Company is less than or equal to the aggregate redemption price of all Preferred Shares (and any other preferred shares of any other class so designated by the Company) then outstanding and any accrued and unpaid distributions thereon (the "Preferred Share Amount"), the NAV per Unit is calculated by dividing the NAV of the Company on such day by the number of Preferred Shares (and any other preferred shares of any other class so designated by the Company) then outstanding; and (b) if the NAV of the Company is greater than the Preferred Share Amount, the NAV per Unit is calculated by (i) subtracting the Preferred Share Amount from the NAV of the Company; (ii) dividing the difference by the number of Class A Shares then outstanding and (iii) adding \$10.00 plus any accrued and unpaid distributions per Preferred Share to the result obtained in (ii) above. - "NAV Valuation Date" means each business day on which the Net Asset Value per Unit is calculated. - "Net Asset Value" or "NAV" means the net asset value of the Company, which on any date will be equal to (a) the aggregate value of the assets of the Company, less (b) the aggregate value of the liabilities of the Company (the Preferred Shares will not be treated as liabilities for these purposes), including any distributions declared and not paid that are payable to Shareholders on or before such date and (c) the stated capital of the Class J Shares (\$100) as described in section 5.0 of this Annual Information Form. - "NI 81-102" means National Instrument 81-102 Investment Funds of the Canadian Securities Administrators (or any successor policy, rule or national instrument), as it may be amended from time to time. - "NI 81-107" means National Instrument 81-107 Independent Review Committee for Investment Funds of the Canadian Securities Administrators (or any successor policy, rule or national instrument), as it may be amended from time to time. - "option premium" means the selling price of an option. - "Ordinary Resolution" means a resolution passed by the affirmative vote of at least 50% of the votes cast, either in person or by proxy, at a meeting of shareholders called for the purpose of approving such resolution. - "out-of-the-money" means in relation to a call option, a call option with a strike price greater than the current market price of the underlying security and, in relation to a put option, a put option with a strike price less than the current market price of the underlying security. - "Portfolio" means the Company's investment portfolio. - "Preferred Shareholder" means a holder of a Preferred Share. - "Preferred Shares" means the preferred shares of the Company. - "put option" means the right, but not the obligation, of the option holder to sell a security to the seller of the option at a specified price at any time during a specified time period or at expiry.